Detailed content of our market study

 Coffee, which is differentiated into Arabica and Robusta, is the most traded agricultural product in the world.

 Coffee remains primarily an export crop: nearly three-quarters of the crop is sold on the international market.
-Traditionally, the European Union and North America are the regions where most is consumed: the two continents account for half of global demand ...
+Traditionally, the European Union and North America are the regions ...

 2 Demand analysis